 Isn’t it nice to simply create an original budget from an estimate?
 Absolutely.
 Understanding lifecycle process as well as the roles and mapping needs require highly flexible pillar platforms like EcoSys.

 More information on the use of EcoSys at Burns & McDonnell

-Patty Sullivan is a project manager at Burns & McDonnell with 30+ years of project and operations management experience in the both the construction and manufacturing industries.
+Patty Sullivan is a project manager at Burns & McDonnell with 30+ years of project and operations management experience in both the construction and manufacturing industries.
 Patty focuses on project execution technologies and best practices to optimize the efforts of the Burns & McDonnell project teams.